List of hotel fires in the United States: Holiday Inn (Greece, New York)

 A fire broke out on November 26, 1978, at the Holiday Inn-Northwest in the Town of Greece, near Rochester, New York, and killed 10 people.
-Seven of the fatalities were Canadian; more than 130 Canadians were staying in the hotel at the time on a holiday shopping trip.
+7 of the fatalities were Canadian; more than 130 Canadians were staying in the hotel at the time on a holiday shopping trip.

 The fire started on the first floor between the north and west wings of the hotel around 2:30 am.
 Cleaning supplies and paper products were stored in a closet near the fire's point of origin.
 Because of fire doors being left open and the nearby combustible materials, the fire spread very rapidly.
 The fire alarm system was not tied to the local fire department, and although some people reported a bell ringing, they failed to realize it was the emergency alarm bell.
 The fire was reported to the fire department at 2:38 am by Harold Phillips, an off-duty firefighter who was passing by.
 Initially the police did not consider the fire suspicious, but was officially ruled arson after an expert fire investigator brought in from New York City discovered that an uncommon and highly flammable chemical had been used to ignite it.
 No one was ever charged with the crime; in 2015 suspicions were raised that Phillips himself, who had since become the town's fire chief, might have set the fire.

 Holiday Inn (Cambridge, Ohio)

 On July 31, 1979, a fire broke out in the Holiday Inn in Cambridge, Ohio, killing 10 people and injuring 82.
 An arsonist, Gerald Willey of Randolph, Ohio, had poured gasoline on the carpet on the first floor of the two-story roadside motel and set it on fire with a lighted match.
-Willey was later convicted of one count of aggravated arson and 10 counts of involuntary manslaughter, and was sentenced to 14-to-50 years at Mansfield Reformatory.
+Willey was later convicted of 1 count of aggravated arson and 10 counts of involuntary manslaughter, and was sentenced to 14–50 years at Mansfield Reformatory.
 However, a well-known Cincinnati lawyer named Stanley Chesley held the motel responsible, arguing that the people on the second floor of the motel died from choking by toxic smoke and not by fire and that they were unable to escape because the floor-to-ceiling windows at the back of each room were not designed to be opened and had therefore trapped them.
 The liability case was settled out of court for US$6 million.